aaronparker/aaronparker.github.io/_posts/2013-01-12-context-automation-mac-os-x.md

 Downloading and installing ControlPlane is very simple - download the disk image (DMG file) and drag ControlPlane to your Applications folder.

-Launch ControlPlane and enable &#8216;Start ControlPlane at login&#8217; (if it&#8217;s not running, actions won&#8217;t fire).
+Launch ControlPlane and enable 'Start ControlPlane at login&#8217; (if it&#8217;s not running, actions won&#8217;t fire).
 Here I&#8217;ve also set a default context (Secure).
 This is important because I want the secure actions firing by default with other actions only firing if I connect to a specific context (such as Home).

 <img class="alignnone size-full wp-image-3022" alt="ControlPlane General" src="http://stealthpuppy.com/wp-content/uploads/2013/01/ControlPlane-General.png" width="527" height="491" srcset="https://stealthpuppy.com/wp-content/uploads/2013/01/ControlPlane-General.png 527w, https://stealthpuppy.com/wp-content/uploads/2013/01/ControlPlane-General-150x139.png 150w, https://stealthpuppy.com/wp-content/uploads/2013/01/ControlPlane-General-300x279.png 300w" sizes="(max-width: 527px) 100vw, 527px" />